muhumbania/ui-light-control/README.md

 On the Arduino end there is an esp8266 reading on the serial port and control the bulb brightness according to the data received

+To try it out, make sure you've installed the npm dependecies, by typing nom install